-The Festool Domino XL and DF 500 are both robust joinery tools that pack professional, stationary-grade mortise and tenon functionality into a versatile and mobile hand tool.
+The Festool Domino XL and DF 500 are robust joinery tools that pack professional, stationary-grade mortise and tenon functionality into a versatile, mobile hand tool.
 If you’ve been considering or comparing the two sizes of this Festool, you might have a few questions.
 Well, we’ve got answers.

 1. When should I consider a Festool Domino XL?

-The larger and more powerful Festool Domino XL is the perfect choice if you plan to use your joiner not only on ¾” sheet goods, but also some larger projects (full size doors, gates, bed frames, thick slabs, and the like).
+The larger and more powerful Festool Domino XL is the perfect choice if you plan to use your joiner not only on ¾” sheet goods but also on some larger projects (full-size doors, gates, bed frames, thick slabs, and the like).

 Generally speaking, if you mostly work with materials that are 1” or thicker, you’ll get better mileage and results from the stronger Festool Domino XL technology with its longer tenons and expanded range.
 Fine cabinetry and other projects that work with thinner materials will benefit more from the maneuverability and ease of use of a lighter machine in the DF 500.

 2. What are the best Festool Domino tips and tricks?

 The best way to master the Festool Domino XL and DF 500 systems is to get them in your hands and experiment until you have a feel for the power of the plunge, which can be surprising for a handheld tool.
 But if you’re itching to dive in, here are a few pointers to get you started on the right foot:

 - Try gripping from the back, near the power cord, and use a slow, even pace until it acclimates to the high-end performance of the Festool Domino XL and DF 500.
 This method will allow you to plunge into your material with less chance of tipping the cutter out of the plane.
 It’s a good idea to sand a handful of extra dominoes for test fits lightly.
 These looser dominoes will save you time and effort pulling tight-fit pieces apart repeatedly.